-There are now a plethora of resources out there for RVers interested in boondocking and dry camping.
+There is now a plethora of resources out there for RVers interested in boondocking and dry camping.

-The major hurdle for many boondockers, however, is how to find free RV dump stations between dry camping destinations.
+However, the primary hurdle for many boondockers is finding free RV dump stations between dry camping destinations.

-With the popularity of RVing going up in recent years, it is natural for new people to seek more remote campsites.
+With RVing’s popularity increasing in recent years, it is natural for new people to seek more remote campsites.

 Being able to find places to empty your RV’s holding tanks between those remote sites is just a reality of life on the road.

 Even if you aren’t staying in a campground, most places will allow you to utilize their dump stations for a small fee.

 But we are here to help you keep some extra cash in your pocket by finding free places to empty your tanks.

 How Much Does It Usually Cost To Dump An RV?

 You should expect to pay between $10 and $25 for each disposal at most RV dump sites that provide full service.
 You can empty your tank and thoroughly wash out your RV gray and black water tank for this amount.

 If you’re a regular traveler, you can get a membership that allows you to dump at different stations.
 A full-service membership’s annual charge may range from $200 to $1,500.